128technology/docs/docs/bcp_service-policy_defaults.md

 ```

 :::note
 MOS values can be dramatically affected by the codecs used in the audio/video streams.
 A G.711 stream (which is uncompressed) can achieve a theoretical maximum MOS of 4.4, whereas a G.729 stream can reach a theoretical maximum MOS of 3.9.
-However, the 128T's MOS calculation is derivative of path latency, loss, and jitter and will not consider codec.
+However, the SSR's MOS calculation is derivative of path latency, loss, and jitter and will not consider codec.
 A value above 3.6 should be suitable for most signaled media traffic.
 :::

 Alternatively, it is possible to approximate the same behavior by explicitly specifying loss, latency, and jitter values.
 This gives additional flexibility if the values need to be tuned individually.